 222.........otheruser..............camper

-Can be parsed into instances of BetterOffender
+Can be parsed into instances of BetterOffender, whose toString will show:

 BetterOffender{id=123, user='THEUSER', words=[cheater, snitch]}